It is the first time scientists have revealed how the brain shuttles genetic code within its cells.

+It is the first time scientists have revealed how the brain shuttles genetic code within its cells.

   Research published today (March 13, 2020) in Science Advances sheds new light on the molecular machinery that enables the shape, growth, and movement of neurons.
 It is the first time scientists have revealed how the brain shuttles genetic code within its cells, a process believed to be crucial for the formation and storage of long-term memories.

   Brain cells, also known as neurons, are complex, specialized cells with long branches.
 To grow, neurons build proteins at specific locations of a branch so that they can form new protrusions, control the direction they move in and establish connections with other neurons.
 This process is especially important during brain development, helping different types of neurons find their place in the wider brain tissue.
-The genetic blueprint to build thousands of different types of useful proteins continuously travel around the cell’s branches in the form of mRNA, which is genetic information copied from DNA.
+The genetic blueprint to build thousands of different types of useful proteins continuously travels around the cell’s branches in the form of mRNA, which is genetic information copied from DNA.

   In this clip, packages of one to four yellow fluorescence-labeled mRNAs with an intact localization signal travel on microtubules assembled in a micro-chambers which is mounted onto a microscope.
-Blue mRNAs have mutated localization signal which are not recognized by the transport machinery.
+Blue mRNAs have mutated localization signals which are not recognized by the transport machinery.
 Credit: S Maurer and S Baumman

   How neurons, the longest type of animal cell, get the correct genetic blueprints to the right place at the right time is an unanswered question.
 It was thought that they are transported by kinesins, elongated proteins with two feet that walk one foot over another to a target destination, but there was no direct evidence to prove this.
 Every living cell has a network of self-assembling highways to transport large molecular materials from one side to the other.
 Different vehicles busily move thousands of different cargoes around, with kinesins being the most common type.